 Change occurs only when the environment becomes turbulent.
 Emerging global markets are realizing the growth trends because of an imbalance.
-This flux pushes people out of their comfort zone.
-When the environment shifts away from the status quo innovation, updating, and eventually change occurs.
+This flux pushes people out of their comfort zones.
+When the environment shifts away from the status quo, innovation, updating, and eventually change occur.

 Consumers of Project 2010 ultimately are looking for solutions that are sustainable and that facilitate the blending of corporate political sophistication with the ability to analyze, select, and deliver initiatives against strategic objectives.
-Many times this is where a consumer is aspiring to obtain a complete technology package while ensuring the ability for quick adoption.
-As the global economic market presents organizations of various sizes and locations with challenges, these organizations must be quicker than they have been in the past to review new, alternative technology options to support their PPM and PMO.
-This situation is great for products just released such as Microsoft Project 2010.
-The customer contact with Project 2010 and interest in the new technology is showing a sudden shift upward, but is that really indicative of the selection and deployment actions that will follow?
+In the evaluation of PPM solutions, many times organizations or [AU: where? at this stage? clarify] consumers, in the outset of evaluating technical solutions, are hoping to obtain a complete technology package while ensuring the ability for quick adoption.
+As the global economic market challenges organizations of various sizes and locations, these organizations must be quicker than they have been in the past to review new, alternative technology options to support their PPM and PMO.
+This situation is great for products just released, such as Microsoft Project 2010.
+Customer contact with Project 2010 and interest in the new technology is showing a sudden shift upward, but does that indicate that Project 2010 will be selected and deployed?

-Customers are looking to acquire the new technology (Project Server 2010), but are still doing so in an iterative fashion.
-In the past, steps for acquiring or upgrading PPM technology began with an initial pilot, then an expanded pilot, followed by an organization-wide roll out.
-Often the technology deployment coordinated with PMO objectives, so an average lifecycle of updating technology and expanding the PMO ranged anywhere from 2-5 years.
-The new Project 2010 release has augmented these steps, adopting an approach normally found in IT and product development environments.
+Customers are looking to acquire Project Server 2010 but in an iterative fashion.
+In the past, steps for acquiring or upgrading PPM technology began with an initial pilot, then an expanded pilot, followed by an organization-wide roll-out.
+Often the technology deployment is coordinated with PMO objectives, so an average lifecycle of updating technology and expanding the PMO ranged anywhere from two to five years.
+The Project 2010 release has increased these steps, adopting an approach normally found in IT and product development environments.

-The PPM Supply Chain
+PPM Supply Chain

-The PPM supply chain is a concept applying to each of the key stakeholders and describes their native roles to ensure clarity of expectations.
-In addition to establishing a level of clarity and understanding for each PPM supply chain stakeholder, we added some thoughts on the challenges and opportunities that we collectively are now beginning to address:
+The PPM supply chain is a concept that applies to each of the key stakeholders and describes their native roles to ensure clarity of expectations.
+Besides describing each PPM supply chain stakeholder, we discuss the challenges and opportunities that they collectively[AU: who do you mean?] are now beginning to address.
+For example long lead planning or new project evaluation and the impact downstream on production, manufacturing or logistics/operations.

-The Vendor: Software Products
+Vendor: Software Products

-1. The vendor identifies critical needs and responds to the market by using technology to solve those critical needs
+1. The vendor identifies critical needs and responds to the market by using technology to solve those critical needs.

-2. The vendor, in close collaboration with the PPM community, creates the strategic vision and direction for knowledge workers and develops a product roadmap for product development
+2. The vendor, in close collaboration with the PPM community, creates the strategic vision and direction for knowledge workers and develops a product roadmap for product development.

-3. The products are then implemented and leveraged (e.g., Office, SharePoint, Project, Project Server, Visio, etc.)
+3. Then the products (e.g., Office, SharePoint, Project, Project Server, Visio, etc.) are implemented and leveraged.

-4. The Business Marketing Organization develops the marketing program for the product suite
+4. The business marketing organization develops the marketing program for the product suite.

-5. The vendor’s regionally-based sales teams provide the pre-sales support, help the consumer understand the product set, and engage the appropriate level of partner support for the initiative
+5. The vendor’s regional sales teams provide the presales support, help consumers understand the product set, and engage the appropriate level of partner support for the initiative.

-6. The vendor manages the interactive relationship between the product, partner, and consumer through the sales cycle
+6. The vendor manages the interactive relationship among the product, partner, and consumer through the sales cycle.

-7. The vendor provides product technical support and validation through its support services
+7. The vendor provides product technical support and validation through its support services.

-8. The vendor remains responsible for Customer Partner Experience (CPE) satisfaction
+8. The vendor remains responsible for customer partner experience satisfaction

-The Partner: Program, Project, and Portfolio Management Solutions or Consulting Services
+Partner: Program, Project, and Portfolio Management Solutions or Consulting Services

-1. Vendor qualified PPM competent partners deliver professional best practices-based program, project, and portfolio management consulting services
+1. Vendor-qualified PPM competent partners deliver professional best practices–based program, project, and portfolio management consulting services.

 2. Partners have a deep understanding of the holistic approach of project, program, and portfolio management.
-This understanding includes people, technology, methodologies, and processes that allow implementation of the best solutions available to match the consumer’s needs
+This understanding includes people, technology, methodologies, and processes that allow implementation of the best solutions available to match consumer needs.